-Guests are invited to take a walking tour of the gardens or listen to a free audio tour that provides a history of the home, the Phillips family, and information about the landscape architects and their design.
+Guests are invited to take a walking tour of the gardens.
 The essence of the garden design continues to be Italianate, complementing Villa Philbrook with outdoor spaces for viewing nature.
 The south garden boasts a sensory garden complete with meditative niches, created from plant materials and wrought iron featuring similar arch designs found in Villa Philbrook.

 Visitors can observe many newly planted native Oklahoma plants, a variety of pathways, bridges, a sculpture walk, and a refurbished creek.
 Ease of access is achieved with all trails connecting and ADA accessibility available throughout the gardens.

 The formal gardens to the east that descend to the tempietto were part of the original design and construction, while the gardens extending to the summerhouse at the south of the property were conceived later and completed in 2004.

 The breathtaking art inside Philbrook can hardly be separated from the breathtaking nature surrounding it.
 A trip through the gardens leaves a lasting impression on young and old alike.